iam-pratap/Interview-Preparation-Guide/linux.md

 `10.
 What is df and du?`

+**du** measures the disk space used by files and directories, while **df** reports on the total, used, and available space on a file system:

 `11.
 Explain LILO?`
 LILO, i.e., Linux Loader and is a Linux Boot loader.
 It loads the Linux operating system into memory and starts the execution.
 Most operating systems like Windows and macOS come with a bootloader.
 While in Linux, you need to install a separate boot loader, and LILO is one of the Linux boot loaders.